Project-MONAI/tutorials/generation/maisi/README.md

 ## Minimum GPU requirement
+GPU requirement depends on the size of the images.
+For example,
-For image size equal or smaller than 512x512x128, the minimum GPU memory for training and inference is 16G.
+- for image size of 512x512x128, the minimum GPU memory requirement for training and inference is 16G.

-For image size equal or smaller than 512x512x512, the minimum GPU memory for training is 40G, for inference is 24G.
+- for image size of 512x512x512, the minimum GPU memory requirement for training is 40G, for inference is 24G.

 ## Example Results and Evaluation